Skip to Content

 5. Treat your body well

-Travelling can be quite tiring for your body, and it isn’t easy to maintain a daily exercise routine.
-Remember to sleep and rest, drink enough and eat healthily.
+Traveling can be pretty tiring for your body, and it isn’t easy to maintain a daily exercise routine.
+Remember to sleep and rest, drink enough, and eat healthily.

 6. Get up early